-A digital rectal exam (DRE) is a screening test for both men and women that allows a doctor to check for cancer and other health problems in the lower rectum, pelvis, and lower belly, including:
+A digital rectal exam (DRE) is a screening test for both men and women.
+It allows a doctor to check the lower rectum, pelvis, and lower belly for cancer and other health problems, including:

-- Uterine or ovarian cancer in women (in association with a vaginal examination)
+Uterine or ovarian cancer in women, along with a vaginal examination

-A DRE may be done as part of a routine medical examination or if a person has symptoms, such as rectal bleeding, a change in bowel habits, urethral discharge or bleeding, or a change in urine stream.
+A doctor may perform a DRE as part of a routine medical examination.
+Or a person may need a DRE if he or she has symptoms such as rectal bleeding, a change in bowel habits, urethral discharge or bleeding, or a change in urine stream.

 No special preparation is needed before a DRE.
-However, you should tell your doctor if you have hemorrhoids (painful swelling near the anus) or anal fissures (broken skin around the anus), which might be aggravated by the DRE.
+However, you should tell your health care team if you have hemorrhoids or anal fissures, as the DRE may aggravate them.

-Before your appointment, you may want to check with your insurance provider to find out whether the cost of the test will be covered and if there are any additional costs you may need to pay yourself.
-When you arrive at the doctor's office, you will be asked to sign a consent form that states you understand the benefits and risks of the DRE and agree to have the test.
-Talk with your doctor about any concerns you may have.
+Before your appointment, find out from your insurance provider what costs will be covered.
+And, ask if there are any additional costs you must pay yourself.
+When you arrive at the doctor's office, you will be asked to sign a consent form.
+This form states that you understand the benefits and risks of the DRE and agree to have the test.
+Talk with your health care team about any concerns you may have.

 During the test

-A DRE is performed without using any medication because the test is generally not painful and only takes a few minutes to complete.
+A DRE is generally not painful and only takes a few minutes to complete.
 You will be asked to take off your clothes below the waist and will be given a gown to wear or a cloth to wrap around you.

-For men, the doctor will ask to either stand and bend forward at the waist, leaning against an exam table, or lie on your side on an examination table with your knees pulled up to your chest in the fetal position.
+For men, the doctor will ask you to either stand and bend forward at the waist or lie on your side on an exam table with your knees pulled up to your chest in the fetal position.
 To start the exam, the doctor will gently insert a lubricated, gloved finger into the rectum.
-You may be asked to relax and take a deep breath as the procedure begins.
-The doctor will then determine the size of the prostate, feeling for bumps, soft or hard spots, or other abnormalities.
+He or she may ask you to relax and take a deep breath as the DRE begins.
+The doctor will then determine the size of the prostate and feel for bumps, soft or hard spots, or other abnormalities.
 The doctor will also examine the wall of the lower colon/rectum.
-If your prostate is enlarged, you may feel some discomfort or mild pain during the examination; however, pain is unusual.
+If your prostate is enlarged, you may feel some discomfort or mild pain during the exam; but pain is unusual.
 You may also feel the need to urinate.

-Women usually are examined as part of a gynecologic examination while lying on their backs on an examination table with their feet in raised stirrups.
+Women usually are examined while lying on their backs on an exam table with their feet in raised stirrups.
 Just as with men, the doctor may ask you to relax and take a deep breath before gently inserting a lubricated, gloved finger into the rectum.
-The goal is to feel the reproductive organs, as well as the bowel.
+The goal is to feel the reproductive organs and the bowel.
 The doctor may also feel for abnormalities in the internal organs by applying pressure on the lower abdomen or pelvic area with the other hand.
 This may be uncomfortable but is typically not painful.

 After the test

 You can go back to your usual activities immediately after a DRE.
-Slight bleeding from the rectum can happen after the examination, particularly if you have hemorrhoids or anal fissures.
+You may bleed slightly from the rectum afterward, particularly if you have hemorrhoids or anal fissures.
 Tell your doctor if you experience significant rectal bleeding.